Educational Services

 Library and Media Center

-Stevens school library and media center is located on our main campus labs.
+Stevens school library and media center are located on our main campus.
 The library has numerous selections for youths reading enjoyment.
 Students are able to select reading books and/or audio books for their reading and listening enjoyment.

-The library and media center includes a computer lab with state of the art equipment.
-Students use the center several times each week for research, to work on assigned projects, and to learn a variety of computer programs.
+The media center includes a computer lab with state of the art equipment.
+Students have an opportunity to use the center several times each week, to work on assigned projects, and to improve upon their technology skills.

 Summer School Program